Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

 -   disrupt in any way the work of other users with the Service;
 -   use the Service for any illegal or unauthorized purpose;
 -   spread the misleading or offensive information about the Service;
--   infringe or violate rights of the Service.
+-   infringe or violate the rights of the Service.

 3. If you violate any of the restrictions stated above your license will be terminated immediately and legal actions could be initiated.